-The Visiting Board visits for THREE days on site and must have access to the administration, facilities, faculty, students and alumni.
+The Visiting Board visits the School / Department / Faculty for THREE days and must be provided access to the administration, facilities, faculty, students and alumni.

 The specified programme must exhibit its studio projects and have available samples of all student products.
-The work shown must include 2 numbers in the highest range of marks, 2 numbers in the average range of marks and minimum 3 numbers of the lowest pass for each year of the course.
+The work shown must include 2 numbers in the highest range of marks, 2 numbers in the average range of marks and a minimum of 3 numbers of the lowest pass for each year of the course.
 The full curriculum must be presented.

-Relevant staff from these courses should be available for interview by the Visiting Board.
+Relevant staff from these courses shall be available for interview by the Visiting Board.